microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 These instructions only apply when using both Visual Studio 17.7 or below along with CodeQL 2.6.3 or 2.4.6

-1. Install Codeql version as indicated in above steps.
+1. Install CodeQL version as indicated in above steps.

 1.
     Clone and install the Windows Driver Developer Supplemental Tools repository which contains the CodeQL queries specific for drivers: